rasmusulriksen/BachelorsProject/Diagrams/C4ContainerDiagram.md

     subgraph NotificationOrchestratorWorker
-        NotificationOrchestratorWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifcations from the bale 'notifications_to_be_orchestrated' <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() dynamically populates the email template with FluentEmail and publishes the notification to <br>- PostponeNotification() saves the notification to NotificationOrchestratorWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database and merges them into one summarized notification per user and queues them to be sent"]:::description
+        NotificationOrchestratorWorkerDescription["<br>- C# ServiceWorker <br>- Runs every 10 seconds <br>- Dequeues notifcations from the table 'notifications_to_be_orchestrated' <br>- Looks up the recipient user's notification preferences and decides to either send or postpone <br>- SendNotificationNow() dynamically populates the email template with FluentEmail and publishes the notification to <br>- PostponeNotification() saves the notification to NotificationOrchestratorWorkerDB <br> - At 08:00, 12:00 and 16:00 it selects all notifications from the database and merges them into one summarized notification per user and queues them to be sent <br>- Owns a key-vale table that maps notification names to templateIds"]:::description
         NotificationOrchestratorWorkerDB@{ shape: cyl, label: "NotificationOrchestratorWorkerDB"}
     end